SAMMISolutions/docs/doc_posts/_components/core.md

 Find out more about Twitch connection in our [Integrations-Twitch](integrations/twitch) section.

 ### Variable Viewer
+The variable viewer can be accessed from the Deck Editor, or the Commands Editor.
+You can also use the Ctrl+Tab key as a shortcut.

 In this menu you can see all global variables (marked red) and all button IDs with persistent variables enabled.
 {% include video.html w="75" src="var-window.mp4" alt="Variable window showing button ID variables" %}

-If you click on the eye icon, you can see all current variables for the selected button ID.\
+If you click on the eye icon, you can see all current variables for the selected button ID.

+The variable viewer can now be sorted alphabetically, or by type.

-Use search function to search for a specific button ID.\
+Use search function to search for a specific button ID.

 Learn more about variables in our [Commands-Variables](commands/variables#introduction) section.

 ### Active Buttons